-The basic idea behind consent decisions (aka formal consensus) is that the consent process splits-the-difference between autocratic decisions that are quickly mandated, and endless debate as can be encountered in group consensus decision-making:
+The basic idea behind consent decisions (aka formal consensus) is that the consent process splits the difference between autocratic decisions that are quickly mandated, and endless debate as can be encountered in group consensus decision-making:

 - Mandated decisions can be quick because just one or several people with the authority to issue a mandate to others are involved.
-Mandated decisions can also suffer from a narrow perspective that lacks understanding of the underlying issues, knowledge of and experience with the practical tools required for execution of the decision, and the ineffective forcing of activity through reluctant managers who do not support a decision where they had little or no input.
+Mandated decisions can also suffer from a narrow perspective that lacks understanding of the underlying issues, knowledge of and experience with the practical tools required for the execution of the decision, and the ineffective forcing of activity through reluctant managers who do not support a decision where they had little or no input.

 - Groups attempting to achieve complete consensus can stall forward progress due to various factors such as individual members aggressively protecting their individual interests and positions.
-Under these conditions consensus can enter endless cycles of debate that impede progress – at least until a decision is mandated upon the group with undesirable results as noted above.
+Under these conditions, consensus can enter endless cycles of debate that impede progress – at least until a decision is mandated upon the group with undesirable results as noted above.